-MCPS has two meal related forms.
+MCPS has two meal related forms;

-- Food Substitution Medical Statement for Students Requiring Special Meals and/or Accommodations - Must be completed by a Licensed Healthcare Provider. - For students who are considered to have a disability that requires dietary accommodations. - Must have new form completed for any changes. - 2.
-Diet Request for Meals at School - Completed by a healthcare provider. - Used for food intolerances, mild non-life threatening allergies or other conditions that are not disabilities as defined below. - The school may provide standard food substitutions on a case-by-case basis.
+- 1. Food Substitution Medical Statement For Students Requiring Special Meals and/or Accommodations - a.
+Must be completed by a Licensed Healthcare Provider. - b.
+For students who are considered to have a disability that requires dietary accommodations. - c.
+Must have new form completed for any changes. - 2.
+Diet Request for Meals at School - a.
+Completed by a healthcare provider. - b.
+Used for food intolerances, mild non-life threatening allergies or other conditions that are not disabilities as defined below. - c.
+The school may provide standard food substitutions on a case-by-case basis.

-Information of Disability Determination
+Information on Disability Determination